-H&R implements numerous large-scale surveys and focus groups on topics, which include gender relations and equal opportunity.
-Multiple departments throughout DoD rely on the research conducted by H&R to monitor and evaluate programs and policies and their effects on the health of the total force, including the Sexual Assault Prevention and Response Office (SAPRO) and the Office of Diversity Management and Equal Opportunity (ODMEO).
+H&R implements numerous large-scale surveys, qualitative efforts, and advanced data analytic efforts.
+Multiple organizations throughout DoD rely on the research conducted by H&R to monitor and evaluate programs and policies and their effects on the health of the Total Force, including the Sexual Assault Prevention and Response Office (SAPRO), the Office for Diversity, Equity, and Inclusion (ODEI), the Defense Suicide Prevention Office (DSPO), and the Office of Force Resiliency (OFR).
 H&R research findings are also regularly reported to Congress.

 Joint Advertising, Market Research & Studies (JAMRS)

 JAMRS is responsible for joint marketing communications and market research and studies.
 A core JAMRS objective is to explore the perceptions, beliefs, and attitudes of American youth as they relate to joining the Military to help ensure recruiting efforts are directed in the most efficient and beneficial manner.
 To understand the factors critical to the success of sustaining our All-Volunteer Force, JAMRS implements numerous surveys on topics, including:

 - young adults’ propensity to serve